 As a content expert on victims rights issues, a survivor of sexual assault and an out spoken advocate, Jennifer Storm no stranger to the media, in fact she is often times the first call they make when stories break.
 Book Jennifer Now!
 (In light of COVID0-19, Mrs. Storm can provide any and all content virtually)here is a link to a recent presentation.

 Ms. Storm will discuss issues related to Alcohol Facilitated Sexual Assault, trauma associated with the aftermath of sexual assault, addiction as a coping mechanism and finally how to heal as a survivor.

 The learning environment will be interactive, fun, and educational.
 Questions and discussion will be encouraged.
 Ms. Storm has a unique story that can be presented in a variety of ways to a variety of audiences.

-She has given hundreds of lectures, keynote presentations, workshops, book readings, etc.
+She has given thousands of lectures, keynote presentations, workshops, book readings, etc.

 She has over 20 years experience in non-profit management and governmental relations and can lend her expertise on the following topics:

 - Marketing and Media

-- Freshman Orientation on Alcohol Awarness and Sexual Assault
+- Freshman Orientation on Alcohol Awareness and Sexual Assault Consent

 - Consent Should be Given, Not Taken.
 An in depth look at consent and alcohol as it relates to your specific state.